-Car Shot At In 3 Vehicle Incident In Dallas
+Surveillance Video Captures Wreck; Shooting At Dallas Intersection

-DALLAS (CBSDFW.COM) – A car was shot at by another vehicle after crashing into a truck at the intersection of Polk and Danieldale in Dallas on the Desoto-Dallas border Friday afternoon, police say.
+DALLAS (CBSDFW.COM) – A car was shot at by a suspect in another vehicle after crashing into a truck at the intersection of Polk and Danieldale in Dallas on the Desoto-Dallas border Friday afternoon, police say.

 Video shows three vehicles involved in the accident around 12:30 p.m.